Full-Time MBA Tuition, Scholarships and Financial Aid

 Several scholarships per academic year will cover part or full tuition.
 Applicants must be U.S. residents or permanent residents and have minimum GPA of 3.0 on a 4.0 scale (or equivalent) from either a bachelor's or master's degree.
 Preference may be given, but is not limited to, students of Hispanic heritage or students with a demonstrated commitment to the Hispanic community.

-Graduate Assistantships (GAs) offer students an excellent opportunity to work closely with a faculty member on valuable research or on projects with administrative units in the Mason School of Business.
+Graduate Assistantships (GAs) offer students an excellent opportunity to work closely with a faculty member on valuable research or on projects with administrative units in the Raymond A. Mason School of Business.
 Some of these assistantships may permit out-of-state and international students to pay tuition at the in-state level, which is a substantial cost savings.
 A modest research stipend accompanies most assistantships.
 Although assistantship designations are made at the time of admission, they typically take place only in the students' second year of the Full-Time MBA program.